gonzalo-cordova-pou/interpreter/README.md

 **Binary operators evaluation**

-*Note: The binary operators ould not be visited in a single function because, to avoid ambiguity, the grammar of the language has been defined in a way that the binary operators are visited in a different function for each category of operators classified by their precedence.*
+*Note: The binary operators could not be visited in a single function because, to avoid ambiguity, the grammar of the language has been defined in a way that the binary operators are visited in a different function for each category of operators classified by their precedence.*

 The presence of lambda functions in Python, allows the evaluation of binary operators to be done in a simple way.The visitor has a dictionary with the binary operators and their corresponding lambda function.
 The visitor uses this dictionary to evaluate the binary operators.